nealcox/aoc2020/README.md

 Day 15: Rambunctious Recitation
 Simulate a number game generating a sequence of integers.
 What are the 2020th (part 1) and 30millionth (part 2) items?
 (No clever solution)

+Day 16: Ticket Translation
+Rules for values in a list of field names, a bunch of tickets and your ticket.
+Remove invalid tickets then work out which field has which name.